-Referring to figure 1, mark the fin where the rib trailing edges will be, then using a square aligned with the fin rear edge, mark the inside skin with a reference mark further forward so that the ribs can be properly aligned.
+Figure 1 gives approximate dimension of the positions of the trailing edge ribs in the fin: the exact dimensions should be established by trial in your fin.
+Using a square aligned with the fin rear edge, mark the inside skin with a reference mark further forward so that the ribs can be properly aligned.